Scientific director: Prof. Dr. rer. nat. Thomas Lachmann

 The distance learning programme in Psychology of Developmental and Learning Disorders in Children has a standard period of study of five semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
 The written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 15-20 hours is required to study the material, complete the mail-in assignments, take the examinations, write a term paper and complete the Master's thesis (amongst others).
+A weekly commitment of around 15-20 hours is required to study the material, complete the mail-in exercises, take the examinations, write a term paper and complete the Master's thesis (amongst others).

 At a glance

 At the moment, the tuition fee is EUR 1,490 per semester and the social contribution amounts to currently EUR 102.
 The one-time fee for the Master's thesis is EUR 500.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
 In the first and second semester after the end of the standard period of study, only the social contribution is charged.
 The tuition fee is reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.